johnknutsonhc/Hennepin-Verified-Modules/docs/content/usage/quickstart/bicep.md

 In this scenario - and every other real-world setup - there is more that you need to configure.
 You can open the module's documentation by hovering over its symbolic name to see all of the module’s capabilities - including supported parameters.

-{{% notice style="note" %}}The Bicep extension facilitates code-completion, enabling you to easily locate and utilize the Azure Verified Module.
+{{% notice style="note" %}}The Bicep extension facilitates code-completion, enabling you to easily locate and utilize the Hennepin Verified Module.
 This feature also provides the necessary properties for a module, allowing you to begin typing and leverage IntelliSense for completion.{{% /notice %}}

 1. Add parameters and values to the `main.bicep` file to customize your configuration.
 These parameters are used for passing in the Key Vault name and enabling purge protection.
 You might not want to enable the latter in a non-production environment, as it makes it harder to delete and recreate resources.